DeepeshCoder26/walmart-sales-insights-sql/README.md

 # 🏨 Hotel Booking Cancellation Analysis

 ## About
 This project analyzes hotel booking cancellation data to uncover patterns, trends, and factors influencing cancellations.
 The primary objective is to provide actionable insights for hotels to reduce cancellation rates, improve customer retention, and optimize revenue management strategies.
-The dataset utilized in this project is sourced from the Kaggle Hotel Booking dataset : https://www.kaggle.com/datasets/mojtaba142/hotel-booking
+The dataset utilized in this project is from Kaggle: https://www.kaggle.com/datasets/mojtaba142/hotel-booking

 ## Purposes of the Project
 The main goal of this project is to understand the dynamics of hotel booking cancellations, identify key drivers behind cancellations, and provide recommendations for improving booking policies and customer satisfaction.

 ## About Data
 This project's data was obtained from the Kaggle Hotel Booking dataset.
 It encompasses booking records from two hotel types: **City Hotel** and **Resort Hotel**.
-The dataset contains 32 columns and over 40,000 rows, covering details such as booking dates, customer demographics, stay duration, and cancellation status.
+The dataset contains 35 columns and over 1,19,000 rows, covering details such as booking dates, customer demographics, stay duration, and cancellation status.

 | Column                  | Description                                                                 | Data Type        |
 |--------------------------|-----------------------------------------------------------------------------|------------------|